NEW PLYMOUTH ROCKS

 NEW PLYMOUTH ROCKS highlights the sculptural transformations that the Plymouth Rock has undergone over time and plays with the possibility of further destruction!
 Based on a 3D scan of the famous rock a life-size concrete rock has been created.
 This low-polygon version is placed in the city centre of Plymouth, UK –the town from where the Mayflower ship embarked in 1620.

 Accompanying the concrete sculpture is an app, which lets you make all sorts of imaginable manipulations of the Plymouth Rock.
 Roll it with a tap; chip off bits; sculpt and break the monument!
-Users are invited to share their uniquely manipulated Plymouth Rock through the app, and have their version become the basis for a forthcoming concrete sculpture: a NEW PLYMOUTH ROCK in 2020!
+Users are invited to share their uniquely manipulated Plymouth Rock through the app, and have their version become the basis for a forthcoming concrete sculpture: a NEW PLYMOUTH ROCK!